 “Kit!”
 Sloan, attempting to look shocked, put one hand in the general vicinity of his heart.
 “Would I do that to you?
 This…fellow…is a perfectly respectable freespacer.
 He’s just between ships at the moment.
 And I know he’ll be happy to meet you.”

 I didn’t like the sound of that.
 I remembered the street with the purple-lit doorways.
 “No street-trade either, Sloan.”

 “Would I even suggest such a thing?
 This is a legitimate establishment.”

 Sure it was.
 “Then what’s his interest?”

 “He told me he likes music, wants to meet a musician.
 Didn’t know you’d be in tonight when he said that, but here you are.
 A match made in heaven.”

 Huh.
 I still didn’t like it—but thunder rattled the door, and rain—or was that hail?—rattled on the window, and the truth was, I’d always wanted to talk to a spacer.
 If I were ever going to escape this interstellar slimepit, I needed a space-friend.
 And if he really is interested in music…

 I didn’t let any of that show on my face.
 If Sloan knew I was actually intrigued, I’d never talk his price down.
 “Still comes down to economics, Sloan.
 Fewer feds for a double.”

 He shrugged.
 “So sleep in the street.”

-He looked me over, then grunted.
+He squinted at me for a moment, then grunted.
 “All right.
 For you, ten percent off.”